kevinolega/callcentertrainingtips/_posts/2018-03-04-Count-Blessings.md

 Two examples:

-1. In an interview, when I was new at applying, I always had to think of an answer.
+**1. In an interview, when I was new at applying, I always had to think of an answer.**

 My natural response to most things are negative.